ulsdevteam/islandora_digital_workflow/README.md

 - **Work with digitization requests**
 	- Requires islandora_digitization_requests and webform modules to be installed
 	- integrate digitization requests into the workflow by marking the availble webforms as digtiization requests.
 Workflow configuration would allow for individual mapping between the webform fields to workflow batch fields, which fields are searchable, and even specific mapping between each multi-select prompt that might be mapped to the islandora_model field so that multiple "islandora_model-specific" batches would be generated.
+- **Custom Actions, Taxonomy Stages, and Workflow Sequences**
+	- Custom actions may be defined to be added per item or at a batch level -- the action could be an "Ingest Prerequisite", or a "Publish Prerequisite" or both, it could trigger a batch stage change (for example to add "Scanned" or "In Processing" taxonomy tag to a batch when the "Item scanned" action is assigned to a single items or all items in the batch.
+For more information, please refer to the ["Workflow Sequences and Workflow Actions" documentation](docs/WorkflowActionSequence.md).
 - **Work with batches** - since batches of objects are carried through the workflow, they are assumed to be grouped together for a reason.
 This module assumes that all items would represent the same islandora model, be related to the same collection/s and site/s (if using isMemberOfSite), and have similar batch default values (see "Collect batch level object metadata" below)
 	- Create batches
 	- Edit batch information